Siege of Klis: Failed attempts

 From 1513, Petar Kružić was one of the commanding officers of Klis Fortress.
 The Ottomans attempted to conquer the Klis Fortress on several occasions.
 The first major attempt was by Skender-beg Ornosović in 1515.
 The Ottomans captured Klis, a village just below the fortress bearing the same name, but the garrison in the fortress above held.
 Kružić was promoted to captain of the Klis Fortress by the ban Petar Berislavić in 1520.
-The second major attempt was in 1520, and a year later another attempt was made by Makut-paša, with additional 2,000 infantry, 50 horsemen, and siege equipment.
+The second major attempt was in 1520, and a year later another attempt was made by Makut-paša, with an additional 2,000 infantry, 50 horsemen, and siege equipment.
 Another unsuccessful attempt was made in 1522, by Hasan-paša from Mostar and Mehmed-beg Mihalbegović.
 Later that year, Mihalbegović made another attempt at a siege with 3,000 men, but failed again.
 During 1523, Klis Fortress was again under attack by the Sultan's army.
 Attempts were also made by Gazi Husrev-beg in 1526 and 1528, and later in 1531 and 1532.

 In 1534, the Ottomans under Mihalbegović laid a months-long siege with a constant concentrated cannonade.
 Ferdinand urged the Pope to send ships to relieve the Ottoman siege.
 Although the Ottomans eventually lifted the siege, Ferdinand was displeased that the Pope had provided no assistance in the defense of the fortress.
 In 1535, the Ottomans tried to seize the fortress by treachery, and again in 1536, but they failed on both occasions.
 During that year the Ottomans started a new siege which would last until the final fall of the fortress.

 When a large Ottoman force threatened the fortress, Kružić appealed to Ferdinand for help, but the Emperor's attention was diverted by an Ottoman attack in Slavonia.
 Kružić led the defense of Klis, and with his soldiers fought almost alone against the Ottomans, as they repeatedly hurled armies against the fortress.
-No troops from the Hungarian king arrived, as they were slaughtered by the Ottomans at the Battle of Mohács in 1526, and the Venetians baulked at sending any help.
+No troops from the Hungarian king arrived, as they were slaughtered by the Ottomans at the Battle of Mohács in 1526, and the Venetians balked at sending any help.
 Only the pope was willing to provide some men and money.